kNN-Embed: Locally Smoothed Embedding Mixtures For Multi-interest Candidate Retrieval: Experiments

-To better understand how hyper-parameters affect the performance of \knnembed, we perform a study on the HEP-TH dataset.
-In this section, we focus on recall as the \textit{sine qua non} of candidate retrieval problems.
-In Figure \ref{fig:lambda}, we vary the smoothing parameter $\lambda$ -- for simplicity, we use the same parameter for smoothing the both the mixture probabilities and the cluster centroids.
-We see that for our HEP-TH dataset, using heavy smoothing improves performance significantly.
+\paragraph{\textbf{Hyper-parameter Sensitivity Analysis}:} We focus on recall as the \textit{sine qua non} of candidate retrieval problems and analyze hyper-parameters on HEP-TH.
+In Figure \ref{fig:lambda}, we vary the smoothing parameter $\lambda$ (same parameter for both the mixture probabilities and the cluster centroids) and see heavy smoothing improves performance significantly.
 This likely stems from the sparsity of HEP-TH where most papers have only a few citations.

-Next, in Figure \ref{fig:num_mixtures}, we vary the number of embeddings (i.e., the mixture size).
-We find that performance improves markedly until saturating at six mixture components.
+In Figure \ref{fig:num_mixtures}, we vary the number of embeddings (i.e., the mixture size) and notice improved performance saturating at six mixture components.
 Out of all the hyperparameters, this seems to be the critical one in achieving high recall.
 In practice, latency constraints can be considered when selecting the number of embeddings per user, explicitly making the trade-off between diversity and latency.
-One interesting aspect is that \knnembed~with a single embedding performs only slightly worse than the original unimodal embedding.
-The comparable performance supports our first hypothesis that a unimodal user embedding is often placed next to the single item cluster it has the most engagement to, leading to the lack of diversity in candidates.

-Finally, in Figure \ref{fig:num_clusters}, we vary the number of clusters in the $k$NN clustering of items.
-For this particular dataset, recall peaks at $k=2500$ and then decreases.
+Finally, in Figure \ref{fig:num_clusters}, we vary the number of k-means clusters; recall peaks at $k=2500$ and then decreases.
 HEP-TH is a small dataset with only 34,546 items; it is likely that generating a very large number of clusters leads to excessively fine-grained and noisy sub-divisions of the items.